 In other words, we need to pay attention to how inclusive our meetings are and make changes where we see an opportunity for greater inclusion.
 Small and subtle shifts in how meetings are run can make an outsized difference to company culture.

 Daily communication between colleagues is another area where inclusion can shine or be diminished.
 Social psychologist Justin Kruger and behavioural scientist Nick Epley have shown how most people overestimate the accuracy of their communication.
-In 2005, they ran a study where they had participants read a series of statements and they were told to communicate with a range of emotions, including: sarcasm; seriousness; anger; or sadness.100 They did this either by email, as a voice recording, or face-to-face.
+In 2005, they ran a study where they had participants read a series of statements and they were told to communicate with a range of emotions, including sarcasm; seriousness; anger; or sadness.100 They did this either by email, as a voice recording, or face-to-face.
 They were asked how accurate they thought other people would be in decoding the tone of their statements.
 Overall, the communicators thought that other people would be pretty accurate in decoding their messages.
-The researchers showed these statements to other people and asked them to actually label the tone of the communication.
+The researchers showed these statements to other people and asked them to label the tone of the communication.

 As you can see from the chart below, people overestimated their accuracy on every dimension.
 The worst discrepancy, however, was with email.
 Email carries no non-verbal information, tone of voice or other para-linguistic cues.
 But when people are writing their emails, they ‘hear’ them in the correct tone.
 You may not even know there is miscommunication.
-When it comes to important messages you draft, never simply read it to yourself in your head.
+When it comes to important messages you draft, never simply read them to yourself in your head.
 Ask another person to read it out loud to you.
 Think about how it sounds and ask them what they think you mean.
 Remember to consider the emotional tone of your emails as much as the intellectual content.

 “Allow the space for individuals to develop their inner lives, amid busy and at times, stressful outer lives.”